RavensbourneWebMedia/UX-design/sessions/05/README.md

 ### What are user personas?

-A *persona* represents a **cluster of users with common behavioural patterns** in their purchasing decisions, use of technology or products, customer service preferences, lifestyle choices, etc.
+A *user persona* is a UX design tool that allows you to visualise **users with common behavioural patterns** in their purchasing decisions, use of technology or products, customer service preferences, lifestyle choices, etc.

-We build personas to represent potential users: what they **need**, **want** and **expect** from what we are designing.

 Personas are **fictional** characters, based on **real data** from user research.